2020 World Junior Ice Hockey Championships

-The 2020 Ice Hockey World Junior Championships (2020 WJC) was the 44th edition of the Ice Hockey World Junior Championship.
-It began on December 26, 2019, and ended with the gold medal game being played on January 5, 2020.
+The 2020 World Junior Ice Hockey Championships (2020 WJHC) was the 44th edition of the Ice Hockey World Junior Championship, held from 26 December 2019 to 5 January 2020.
 Canada defeated Russia 4–3 to win the gold medal and their 18th world junior hockey championship.
 This marks the fourth time that the Czech Republic hosted the WJHC.

+Background

-On April 16, 2018, it was announced that Ostrava and Třinec, in the Moravian-Silesian Region in the northeast corner of the Czech Republic, would be the host cities.
-It is the second time that Ostrava has been the primary host of the tournament and the first time that Třinec is hosting in any capacity.
-Ostrava has also twice co-hosted the senior Ice Hockey World Championships.
+On 16 April 2018, it was announced that Ostrava and Třinec, in the Moravian-Silesian Region would host the tournament.
+This was the second time Ostrava had been selected to host the competition.
+The city had also twice co-hosted the senior Ice Hockey World Championships (in 2004 and 2015).